 The increase (or growth) from 1 to 2 is 100% (it has doubled).
 However, the increase from 2 to 3 is 50% (it has only gone up by half).
 The rate of growth is actually DECREASING.
-This is not ‘factoring in increased uncertainty’ – it is doing the complete opposite.
+This is not ‘factoring in increased uncertainty’.
+In fact, it is doing the complete opposite.

 The increase from 3 to 5 is two-thirds (66.67%), and the increase from 5 to 8 is 62.5%.
 None of these 4 increases mentioned so far, are the same.
 So, there is no consistency of growth.

 To do relative estimation we need a set of numbers that grow smoothly.
-These numbers do nothing of the sort.
+Fibonacci’s numbers do nothing of the sort.
 In fact, isn’t it obvious?
-The numbers 1, 2 and 3 aren’t points on a curve, they are a straight line and therefore, not, exponential?
+The numbers 1, 2 and 3 are not points on a curve, they are a straight line and therefore, are not, exponential.

 But, for the lower numbers (e.g. below 15), there is little or no logic to use them – and it these numbers that are often used in agile when story-pointing.

-Not everyone in agile uses the Fibonacci sequence, but if you do, and you are happy to trust me on this, here are some tips to make your estimation better and to save you a lot of money!
+Not everyone in agile uses the Fibonacci sequence.
+If you do use it, and you are happy to trust me on this, here are some tips to make your estimation better and to save you a lot of money!

-Firstly, within reason, stop using the Fibonacci sequence as soon as you can.
-Estimation is hard to begin with – why make it harder?
+- Within reason, stop using the Fibonacci sequence as soon as you can.
+Estimating is hard enough to begin with – why make it harder?

-Secondly, if you have any Planning Poker cards, put them in the bin.
-Sorry, @Mike Cohn!
+- If you have any Planning Poker cards, put them in the bin.
+Sorry, Mike Cohn!
 Although I think you are the best of the ‘agile gurus’, the fundamentals here don’t stack up for me.

-Is the sequence or the poker cards of any use at all?
+Is the sequence or poker cards any use?

-If you are reluctant to take such drastic action because you are too attached to the system you could try one or more of the following tips.
+If you are reluctant to take such drastic actions because you are too attached to agile or Scrum Poker Cards, you could try one or more of the following tips.
 I believe that they will all improve your estimation accuracy very significantly:

 - Take a marker pen and change the 1 card to 1¼ as this makes the sequence smoother and not too far from a decent exponential curve.